elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 end
 ```

 The `EventManager` works as a buffer.
 If there is demand but not events to be sent, we store such demand.
 If there are events but no demand, we store such events in a queue.
-If a client tries to broadcast an event, the `sync_notify` call will block until the event is effectively broadcast.
+If a client tries to broadcast an event, the `sync_notify` call will block until the event is effectively broadcasted.
 The bulk of the logic is in the `dispatch_events/3` function that takes events from the queue while there is demand.

-By implementing the event manager as a producer, we can configure all sorts of behaviours that is simply not possible with `GenEvent`, such as how much data we want to queue (or for how long) and if events should be buffered or not when there are no consumers (via the `handle_subscribe/4` and `handle_cancel/3` callbacks).
+By implementing the event manager as a producer, we can configure all sorts of behaviours that are simply not possible with `GenEvent`, such as how much data we want to queue (or for how long) and if events should be buffered or not when there are no consumers (via the `handle_subscribe/4` and `handle_cancel/3` callbacks).

-Implementing event handlers is as straight-forward as writing any other consumer.
+Implementing event handlers is as straightforward as writing any other consumer.
 We could in fact use the `C` consumer implemented earlier.
 However, given event managers are often defined before the handlers, it is recommended for handlers to subscribe to managers when they start:

 ```elixir
 alias Experimental.GenStage